edjames/pivot_table/README.md

       :totals => ['Total', 110, 220, 330, 440, 1100]
     }

-...which makes it easy-peasy to print our a table that looks like this...
+...which makes it easy-peasy to print a pivot table that looks like this...

                Q1    Q2    Q3    Q4   Total
     London    100   200   300   400    1000